-For better recovery, make sure to eat a post-ride meal or snacks that are packed with healthy carbohydrates and healthy proteins.
+For better recovery, make sure that you eat a post-ride meal or snacks that are packed with healthy carbohydrates and healthy proteins.
 Beyond that, treat yourself!
-Whip up a protein recovery shake, snag a donut, crack a beer.
+Whip up a protein recovery shake, snag a doughnut, crack open a beer.
 And of course, re-hydrate!

 About the Author: Trek